vladkorobka/dia_layout/README.md

-# Landing page of Strategic Agency "Dia"
+# Dia

+This is a landing page for the Strategic Agency 'Dia,' created using a Figma template.
+The page features a responsive design, ensuring compatibility across various devices.

 Technologies: HTML5, CSS3, SCSS, BEM, Responsive Desing